Estevan Florial

-Estevan Haniel Florial (born November 25, 1997) is a Dominican-Haitian professional baseball outfielder who is a free agent.
+Estevan Haniel Florial (born November 25, 1997) is a Dominican-Haitian professional baseball outfielder for the Dorados de Chihuahua of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the New York Yankees and Cleveland Guardians, and in the KBO League for the Hanwha Eagles.

 Background

 Estevan Florial was born and raised in Santo Domingo, Dominican Republic.
 He holds dual-citizenship with Haiti due to his mother being born there.
 In the first couple of years with the Yankees organization, they mistakenly listed him as being born in Port-au-Prince, Haiti, which would have made him a forerunner to become the first Haitian-born Major League player.
 Florial signed with the New York Yankees under the name Haniel d'Oleo in 2014.
 However the contract was voided after he was unable to provide a birth certificate and he re-signed with the Yankees under the name Estevan Florial in 2015.